-- Lobby the federal and provincial government to stop hydro-fracking on or near First Nations reserves, and - Lobby the federal and provincial governments to ensure a mandatory consultation process with First Nations for any mining and exploration projects that are on or near First Nations reserves.
-(28 BC 11-12)
+- HEU will: - Lobby the federal and provincial government to stop hydro-fracking on or near First Nations reserves, and - Lobby the federal and provincial governments to ensure a mandatory consultation process with First Nations for any mining and exploration projects that are on or near First Nations reserves.

-■ HEU will lobby the federal and provincial governments to develop a coordinated and comprehensive national plan of action to end all forms of violence against aboriginal women and girls.
+HEU will lobby the federal and provincial governments to develop a coordinated and comprehensive national plan of action to end all forms of violence against aboriginal women and girls.

-■ HEU will call on the federal government to implement a national inquiry into missing and slain aboriginal women.

-(29 BC 11-14) (28 BC 11-12)

-- HEU will continue to lobby the federal and provincial government to enact a plan that ensures that First Nations peoples living on reserve have safe and easy access to healthy clean drinking water, and HEU will lobby the federal and provincial government that any such plan enacted must keep the water systems public and not-for-profit.
-(29 BC 11-14) - We want HEU to declare September 30th as Orange Shirt Day annually and to commit to raise awareness of the effects of the residential school system and the legacy it left behind.
-(29 BC 11-14) - HEU will support the CUPE Red Dress Campaign and promote it within the HEU membership.
-(PE 10-16) - HEU will reaffirm our commitment to lobby the federal and provincial governments to ensure First Nation peoples and all areas have clean and safe drinking water.
+- HEU will continue to support and lobby for a comprehensive investigation into murdered and missing aboriginal women.
+(28 BC 11-12) (29 BC 11-14) (PE 09-19) - HEU will continue to lobby the federal and provincial government to enact a plan that ensures that First Nations peoples living on reserve have safe and easy access to healthy clean drinking water, and HEU will lobby the federal and provincial government that any such plan enacted must keep the water systems public and not-for-profit.

+We want HEU to declare September 30th as Orange Shirt Day annually and to commit to raise awareness of the effects of the residential school system and the legacy it left behind.

+HEU will support the CUPE Red Dress Campaign and promote it within the HEU membership.

+(PE 10-16) (PE 09-19)

+HEU will reaffirm our commitment to lobby the federal and provincial governments to ensure First Nation peoples and all areas have clean and safe drinking water.

-(PE 10-16) - HEU will endorse the Truth and Reconciliation Commission's recommendations; Create concrete opportunities to educate HEU's Provincial Executive, members and staff on the TRC's work and on the broader legacy of residential schools; and
+HEU will endorse the Truth and Reconciliation Commission's recommendations; Create concrete opportunities to educate HEU's Provincial Executive, members and staff on the TRC's work and on the broader legacy of residential schools; and

 Specifically seek opportunities to work with First Nations and allies on improving access to health services and improving health outcomes for aboriginal people.
-(PE 10-16)